coreboot/coreboot/Documentation/mainboard/purism/librem_mini.md

 ## Known issues

  * SeaBIOS can be finicky with detecting USB devices
- * Booting can sometimes hang when a bootsplash image is used with SeaBIOS and VGA option ROM display init, related to display mode changing
+ * Mode switching with VGA option ROM display init can be slow and sometimes hangs
- * Issues with some SATA devices have been mitigated by limiting the SATA speed to 3Gbps until the correct HSIO PHY settings can be determined.
+ * Some SATA devices on the 2.5" interface can have issues operating at 6 Gbps, despite the HSIO PHY settings being set optimally via experimentation.
+These devices may show errors in dmesg and drop down to 3 Gbps, but should not fail to boot.
+   The same issue is present on the AMI vendor firmware.

 ## Working

- * External displays via HDMI/DislpayPort with VGA option ROM or FSP/GOP init (no libgfxinit support yet)
+ * External displays via HDMI/DisplayPort with VGA option ROM or FSP/GOP init (no libgfxinit support yet)
  * SeaBIOS (1.13.x), Tianocore (CorebootPayloadpkg), Heads (Purism downstream) payloads
  * Ethernet, m.2 2230 Wi-Fi